Alfred Deakin: Early political career

 Deakin stood for the largely rural seat of West Bourke in the Victorian Legislative Assembly in February 1879, as a supporter of Victorian Legislative Council reform, protection to encourage manufacturing and the introduction of a land tax to break up the big agricultural estates, and won by 79 votes.
 Due to a number of voters being disenfranchised by a shortage of voting papers, he used his maiden speech to announce his resignation; he lost the subsequent by-election by 15 votes, narrowly lost the seat in the February 1880 general election, but won it in yet another early general election in July 1880.
-The radical Premier, Graham Berry, offered him the position of Attorney-General of Victoria in August, but Deakin turned him down.
+The radical premier, Graham Berry, offered him the position of Attorney-General of Victoria in August, but Deakin turned him down.

+During the 1880s, Deakin became involved in a number of organisations relating to public affairs, including the National Anti-Sweating League, which opposed oppressive sweatshop labour.

 In 1882, Deakin married Elizabeth Martha Anne ("Pattie") Browne, daughter of a well-known spiritualist.
 They lived with Deakin's parents until 1887, when they moved to "Llanarth", in Walsh Street, South Yarra.
 They had three daughters, Ivy (b.
 1883), Stella (b.
 1886), and Vera (b.
 1891).

+Deakin held a range of cabinet posts between March 1883 and November 1890: